sathiyatskrj/Speechmate/README.md

 **SpeechMate** was born from a desire to stop this silence.
 While we started with **Nicobarese**—the heartbeat of the Nicobar Islands—our vision is far greater.
 We are building a digital ark for **all endangered tribal languages**.

 This isn't just an app.
 It's a bridge between generations.
-It empowers a grandmother to teach her grandson the words of their ancestors, using the technology of today.
+It helps teachers pass the language of our ancestors to students—so it is never lost.
 ---

 ## 🚀 Key Features